hafael/p2p-chat/README.md

 ## ✨ Key Features

-  * 🔐 **True End-to-End Encryption**: Utilizes the `libsodium.js` library for strong cryptography based on ChaCha20-Poly1305 or AES-GCM.
-The key exchange handshake uses the X25519 algorithm.
-  * 🌐 **Decentralized Network**: Communication occurs directly between peers (P2P) via WebRTC DataChannel, eliminating the need for a central server for message exchange.
-  * 🤝 **Volunteer Supernodes**: User discovery is facilitated by volunteer supernodes.
-Any user can act as a supernode to help others connect, keeping the network resilient and decentralized.
+  * 🔐 **End-to-End Encryption**: Cryptography is handled by `libp2p-noise`, ensuring secure channels.
+Direct messages are encrypted, though group messages via pubsub are not end-to-end encrypted in the current implementation.
+  * 🌐 **Decentralized Network with libp2p**: The application uses `libp2p` to create a robust, decentralized network.
+It connects to public bootstrap nodes to discover other peers.
+  * 🤝 **Peer Discovery**: Peer discovery is automatic.
+The application uses `pubsub-peer-discovery` over a specific topic to find other users of the chat application.
-  * 👤 **Secure Identity**: Each user possesses an asymmetric key pair generated locally.
-The private key never leaves the user's device.
+  * 👤 **Secure Identity**: Each user is identified by a `libp2p` `PeerId`, which is generated locally and is unique to the user.
-  * 🔍 **Strong Authentication**: The identity of contacts can be verified via a public key *fingerprint*, protecting against man-in-the-middle attacks.
+  * 💬 **Direct and Group Chats**: Supports both direct (1-to-1) chats over encrypted streams and group chats using `libp2p`'s `gossipsub` (pubsub) mechanism.
   * 🕒 **Zero Stored Messages**: No messages or metadata are stored on servers.
 Communication is ephemeral and exists only on the participants' devices.
   * 🎨 **Modern Interface**: Developed with VueJS 3, Vite, and Tailwind CSS, prioritizing a lightweight, responsive, and modern user experience.

-## 🧠 How It Works: Hybrid Architecture
+## 🧠 How It Works: libp2p Architecture

-The project uses a hybrid network model:
+The project leverages the power of `libp2p` to create a fully decentralized chat application.
+Here's how it works:

+1.  **Initialization**: When the user starts the application, a `libp2p` node is created in the browser.
+This node has a unique `PeerId` that identifies the user on the network.
+2.  **Bootstrapping**: The `libp2p` node connects to a set of public bootstrap nodes.
+These nodes help new peers discover other peers on the network.
+3.  **Peer Discovery**: Once connected to the bootstrap nodes, the application uses `libp2p`'s `pubsub-peer-discovery` mechanism.
+It subscribes to a specific topic (`/libp2p/example-chat/peer-discovery`) to find other users of the same application.
+4.  **Presence**: The application uses `libp2p`'s `gossipsub` (pubsub) to broadcast and receive presence information.
+This allows users to see who is online.
-1.  **Direct P2P**: For message exchange, communication is established directly between user devices using **WebRTC**.
+5.  **Direct Chat**: For one-to-one conversations, a direct, encrypted stream is established between two peers using the `libp2p-noise` security protocol.
-2.  **Volunteer Supernodes**: For contact discovery, the network utilizes supernodes.
-A supernode is simply another user on the network who chooses to help connect other peers.
-It acts as an ephemeral intermediary for WebRTC signaling, relaying the "offers" and "answers" needed to establish the P2P connection.
-3.  **Manual Bootstrapping**: The initial connection to a supernode is made via an "invite code" (manual signaling), ensuring there is no fixed central entry point to the network.

-Once the P2P connection between two chat users is established (with the help of the supernode), the supernode is completely removed from the communication path.
+6.  **Group Chat**: Group conversations are handled using `libp2p`'s `gossipsub`.
+Users subscribe to a topic that represents the group, and messages are broadcast to all subscribers.

 ## 🧰 Tech Stack